-#6 Put yourself in user’s shoes and get the design cues
+5. Putting yourself in user’s shoes and getting the design cues

 The best way to optimise user experience for any app is to focus on a user centric design.
 When we spend enough time observing the users, we always get good ideas on what will delight them.

-Callum Chapman, a User Experience & Interface Designer, suggest designers to plan the project by putting themselves in the users shoes.
+Callum Chapman, a User Experience & Interface Designer, suggests designers to plan the project by putting themselves in the users shoes.
 He shares his experience of working with an off-road map and GPS startup where he felt putting himself in the shoes of the user was very essential.
 Three of the big questions he asked himself were:

 - What will they use the app for?